rsvim/rsvim.github.io/docs/manual/configuration.md

 ### `node_modules` Directory

-Rsvim will also try to find packages in the `node_modules` directory in the config home.
+Rsvim will also try to find packages in the `node_modules` directory under the config home.
 Recall the above example:

 ```
 $HOME/.rsvim